coracle-social/pomade/PROTOCOL.md

 This implementation uses @frostr/bifrost for all cryptographic functionality.

 If a user wishes to change their email or password for a given session, they should go through the `login` flow and set their new recovery information on the new session, optionally deleting the previous session afterwards.

-In order to protect user metadata, emails are often hashed using signer pubkeys as a salt in order prevent metadata leakage, since all known signers need to be asked to start login/recovery flows, not just signers with an active session (since the client doesn't know which signers were used originally).
-For the same reason, signers should never indicate to an unauthenticated user whether a particular email has been registered or not.

-Because password hashes are sent to many signers on login/recovery start, passwords are hashed using argon2id with the signer pubkey as a salt.
-This prevents signers that receive these hashes from brute forcing the user's password or impersonating the user by sending it to other signers.

 ## Threat model